ffatimaabbas/DA401-Project/README.md

 * Obtained rainfall data for the Sindh region, linked in Data folder.
 * Clip to study area

-### 2. Distance from River
+### 2. Land Use and Land Cover

-* Calculated **Euclidean distance** from all major rivers to each latitude/longitude point across the study area.
+* Land Use & Land Cover (LULC) was obtained from the ESRI LULC dataset, linked in data folder
+* Clip to study area

 ### 3. Drainage Density Map